Pinklemonade33/No-More-Reports/README.md

 ## Top level structure and how that relates to scaling

-We have two classes: data file classes and report classes. data file classes give an identity to a downloaded file and report classes use that identity to locate their required files.
+There are two important class types: data file classes and report classes. data file classes give an identity to a downloaded file and report classes use that identity to locate their required files.